 December 6, 2012 — The U.S. Food and Drug Administration (FDA) granted premarket approval (PMA) for the HeartWare Ventricular Assist System (VAS) designed as a bridge to cardiac transplantation.

-The HeartWare Ventricular Assist System (VAS) is designed as a bridge to cardiac transplantation.
-It is a device that helps deliver blood from the heart to the rest of the body.
+The HeartWare Ventricular Assist System (VAS) is a device that helps deliver blood from the heart to the rest of the body.
 It is used in some patients who have end-stage heart failure and are waiting for a heart transplant.
-The system includes a pump implanted in the pericardium and a controller that controls the speed and function of the pump.
+The system includes a pump implanted in the space around the heart (pericardium) and a controller that controls the speed and function of the pump.
 The controller remains outside the patient’s body and is connected to the pump by a flexible tube that passes through the patient’s skin.
 The controller is powered either by batteries or a power supply that can be connected to a standard electrical power outlet.